Hillcrest Farm Disc Golf Course Basics

 "I thought, 'Okay, here'd be the first hole in a nice place that kind of drops down.
 And the second one could maybe go here...,' and by the third one I was smart enough to realize I didn't have a clue what I was doing, that this was going to be a disaster," Best recalled.

 That realization made Best turn to his computer.
 There he searched around for disc golf course designers and sent off a few e-mails to the people he found.

 Not long afterward, he got an e-mail back from someone he'd contacted: John Houck.
 Houck happens to be one of the most prominent disc golf course designers of all time, but that wasn't something Best was really aware of.
 And originally Best turned down Houck's offer because he thought it was too high, but further negotiations eventually ended in them finding a compromise.

 In amazingly quick succession, Best's whim to create a place to play a sport he found "not bad" on some unused land on his farm had turned into him funding the creation of a world-class course by a world-class designer.
-It's like if someone who thought putting a little street art on the front of their urban store would be neat ended up hiring Banksy.
+It's like if someone who thought it'd be kind of neat to have a little street art on the front of their store ended up hiring Banksy to do the job.